 Even more importantly, an MSP can give you and your team the resources needed to make wide-scale changes to your infrastructure, network, or systems.
 For instance, the staff can be key to implementing blanket security controls that cause hackers to move on from your organization.
 They can show you how gaps in your system are affecting your profits.

 A good MSP can provide honest, unbiased perspectives that only come from seeing countless other companies square off against countless roadblocks.
-Your company might be unique, but an experienced consulting team can mold their knowledge to suit the needs of the day.
+Your company might be unique, but an experienced consulting team can mold their knowledge to suit the needs of the day and individual IT issues.
 Considering how 2022 is shaping up, there’s no better time to look outside the standard hiring process for a different kind of partner.